Mtanaka77/Spin_molecular_dynamics_by_microwave_magnetic_field/README.md

 ## Numerical Code, Parameters and Files

 1) @spin_SMD5a.f03: Dissipative spin molecular dynamics.
-An odd number of processors in the z direction is required for one's choice.
-Read the simulation code for details !!
+An odd number of processors in the z direction is required for your choice.
+Read the simulation code and parameters for details !!

 3) param_spinRL5.h: Parameters

- > number of nodes, total cells of irons and oxygens, p3m resolution
+ > number of processors (nodes), total cells of irons and oxygens (odd numbers), p3m resolution

 3) SAI105_config.START1: Configuration file